 Gasket Materials Guide

-What follows is general guide to gasket materials: their properties and applications.
+A general guide to gasket materials; their properties and applications.

-Simple lid or dust seals can utilise foam rubber.
+Simple lids & dust seals can utilise foam rubber.

 If your application involves mineral oils only then consider paper or cork.

 If there is water present or or some other liquid or gas look at rubber.